Chad Johnson: Acting and advertising

-Dancing with the Stars
+In 2010, Chad Johnson played himself on the Season 2 premiere of the television show The League and appeared in the music video for R&B artist Monica's single "Everything to Me".
+Johnson also voiced an animated version of himself for an episode of Squidbillies titled "Lean Green Touchdown Makifying Machine".
+He was credited under his then-current name, Chad Ochocinco.
+That year, he also appeared in a national pistachio commercial and posed nude with a strategically placed football in PETA's "Ink Not Mink" ad campaign, which encouraged people to choose tattoos over wearing animal fur.

+In 2011, Johnson filmed a cameo role as himself for the 2012 film American Reunion and appeared as a former captain of the BMS Goats on the Season 3 premiere of Blue Mountain State.

+Reality television

 On March 1, 2010, it was announced that Johnson would be a contestant on Dancing with the Stars for the tenth season.
 He was paired with two-time champion Cheryl Burke.
 The season premiere was on Monday, March 22, 2010.

 He was eliminated from the show as one of the final four competitors on May 18, 2010, after receiving the lowest judges' score and number of votes.
 He was the 100th contestant to be eliminated in the show's history.

-Versus
+Later that year, Johnson starred in his own reality television dating show, Ochocinco: The Ultimate Catch, on VH1.
+Aspiring singer-songwriter Rubi Pazmino won the show.
+Fellow NFL wide receivers Terrell Owens and Bernard Berrian were occasionally featured on the show, advising Johnson throughout the process.

+Johnson appeared with his mother Paula on the WeTV reality show "Marriage Bootcamp Reality Stars: Family Edition."
+The show, which premiered April 28, 2017, deals with unconventional therapy.

+Sports media

+Johnson appeared on the cover of EA's 2006 video game NFL Street 3.
+He provided narration alongside with Clinton Portis and Byron Leftwich.

 Johnson had his own segment on Sports Soup titled "Child, Please".

 During the 2010-2011 NFL season, he and teammate Terrell Owens teamed up for a talk show, The T. Ocho Show on Versus, talking football, basketball, and pop culture.
 The show was cancelled in 2011 as a result of Comcast's plans to re-launch Versus as an NBC Sports-branded service, as its new staff did not feel that the show would fit with the network's new goals.

-The Ultimate Catch

-In 2010, Johnson was featured on his own reality television dating show called Ochocinco: The Ultimate Catch on VH1.
-Aspiring singer-songwriter Rubi Pazmino won the show.
-Fellow NFL wide receivers Terrell Owens and Bernard Berrian were occasionally featured on the show, advising Johnson throughout the process.

-WWE
+Combat sports

-Ochocinco was featured as the guest host of WWE Raw on September 13, 2010.
+Johnson was featured as the guest host of WWE Raw on September 13, 2010.

+On May 3, 2021, Johnson was added to the undercard for the Floyd Mayweather Jr. vs. Logan Paul fight card in a fight against Brian Maxwell.
+The fight, which was scheduled for four two-minute rounds, went the distance.
+Because the match was an exhibition with no scorecards, and neither fighter scored a knockout, no winner was declared.